microsoft/pxt-adafruit/docs/projects/reaction/code.md

 })
 ```

 ### Build the Block

-1. Change **set all pixels** to ``green``
+1. Change **set all pixels** to ``green``.
-2. From **LIGHT**, drag a **red** block and place it inside the **infrared send number**
+2. From **LIGHT**, drag a **red** block and place it inside the **infrared send number**.

-The **infrared send number** block allows the circuit playground to communicate with another circuit playground via the infrared sensors that are attached on the playground.
+>The **infrared send number** block allows the circuit playground to communicate with another circuit playground via the infrared sensors that are attached on the playground.
 When it is programmed to send the color red, the signal will be transmitted via infrared to another waiting circuit playground.

-4. Repeat steps 2 and 3 to create another identical block to the one above.
-However, we're going to change this one up a little bit!
+3. Repeat steps 2 and 3 to create another identical block to the one above.
+However, this time we're going to change this one up a little bit!

 ```blocks
 input.buttonB.onEvent(ButtonEvent.Click, () => {